Types of Knee Braces, Explained: How to Choose the Best for Your Needs

-A brace like the PowerRebound knee brace is a great example of a simple compression sleeve.
+A brace like the Elastic Sports Knee Sleeve is a great example of a simple compression sleeve.
 It compresses the soft tissue around the joint offering gentle support and firm compression.

 On the downside, the compression knee sleeve is not a fix if you have had a recent knee injury.
 If you've torn any ligaments or strained any tendons, you may need something more significant.

 A patellofemoral brace treats kneecap instability and arthritis.
 It is a more significant brace than the compression sleeve in that it provides pads around the knee cap to prevent your knee from sliding out of joint.

 You can often adjust the brace with velcro.

 The patellofemoral type braces are great if you have trouble with your knee cap sliding out of place or if you struggle with arthritis.
 It offers compression to alleviate inflammation as well as stability to keep your knee in place.